Struggling when your baby wants to breastfeed constantly but falls asleep or is still hungry? See why this is normal and what you can do.

 And sure, I was able to get to the place where breastfeeding became easy, and I’m grateful and proud I was able to exclusively breastfeed him for a whole year.

 But then I had my twins a few years later.

-And at the hospital, one of my twins was born small… so small that he almost couldn’t go home with us and instead would have to stay at the NICU if he didn’t gain enough weight.
+And at the hospital, one of my twins was born so small that he wouldn’t have been able to go home with us if he didn’t gain enough weight.

 Between supplementing with formula and bringing him home, I didn’t even bat an eyelash.

-Feeding him formula allowed him to gain the weight he needed to and come home with his twin brother.
+Feeding him formula on top of breastmilk allowed him to gain the weight he needed to and come home with his twin brother.
 Formula also saved my sanity—and allowed my husband to help more directly—during a few middle-of-the-night feedings.

 In other words, yes, breastfeed as much as you can, even past the discomfort stage, knowing that frequent feedings mean a steady milk supply.

 But… if you find yourself miserable, or, like me, in the middle of a not-so-hard decision, it’s nice to know you have other options, too.

 It’s exhausting when your baby wants to breastfeed constantly, but as you can see, not impossible.

 Having the right mindset allows you to feed on demand and see frequent nursing as a good thing.
 Check if the baby is actually swallowing—because if he’s simply sucking, offering a pacifier can free you up.